 Stage 4: Legal Escalation

-For the 30-40% that don't resolve through amicable collection: court proceedings.
+For the 30-40% that don’t resolve through amicable collection: court proceedings.
 In the UAE, payment orders provide the fastest route for undisputed debts.
-Full litigation handles contested claims.
-And the enforcement toolkit — bank freezing, asset attachment, travel bans — provides leverage that most jurisdictions can't match.
+The enforcement toolkit — bank freezing, asset attachment, travel bans — provides leverage that most jurisdictions can’t match.

 Frequently Asked Questions